ggfevans/frontmatter-add-heading-property/README.md

 # Obsidian Heading Property Script

 A Python script that automatically adds `heading` properties to the frontmatter of all Markdown files in an Obsidian vault.
+This enables better file discovery and display in Obsidian plugins like **Omnisearch**, **Quick Switcher**, and various graph/search tools that use the `heading` property as a display name.

+## Why Use This Script?

+Many Obsidian users maintain systematic file naming conventions for organization (like `01-PROJECTS/backup-system-implementation.md` or `2025-07-22.md` for daily notes), but these technical filenames aren't ideal for searching or display purposes.

+This script solves that problem by:

+- **Preserving your existing file naming system** - No need to rename files or reorganize your vault
+- **Enhancing plugin compatibility** - Plugins like Omnisearch, Quick Switcher, and dataview can display human-readable names
+- **Improving search experience** - Find files by their readable display names while keeping systematic file organization
+- **Maintaining automation workflows** - Your existing scripts, templates, and organizational systems continue to work unchanged

+**Example Benefits:**
+- File: `01-PROJECTS/backup-system-implementation.md` → Display: "Backup System Implementation"
+- File: `2025-07-22.md` → Display: "Daily Note 2025-07-22"
+- File: `project-management-summary.md` → Display: "project-management - Summary"

-The script intelligently generates heading values based on file location, naming patterns, and content structure.
+The script intelligently generates heading values based on file location, naming patterns, and content structure, giving you the best of both worlds: systematic organization and human-readable display names.

 ## Features

+- **Plugin-Friendly Display Names**: Creates `heading` properties that plugins like Omnisearch and Quick Switcher use for display
-- **Smart Heading Generation**: Automatically generates appropriate heading values based on file context
+- **Smart Heading Generation**: Automatically generates appropriate heading values based on file context and location
+- **Preserves File Organization**: Works with your existing file naming and folder structure - no renaming required
 - **Daily Notes Detection**: Special formatting for daily note files in configured directories
 - **Template Recognition**: Identifies and formats template files appropriately
 - **Title Case Conversion**: Optional intelligent title case conversion with technical term preservation